Activities and Assessments (designed to move students on from step 7 to step 8)

 In addition, ask students to predect how many tens (longs) they’ll get in exchange for the number of cubes they have, and also how many hundreds (flats) they’ll get in exchange for the number of tens (longs) they have.
 Encourage them to look for patterns as they work through their task.

 Focus: Consolidate the renaming idea by using patterns in the written number system to flexibly rename large collections of base 10 material (eg bundled straws, MAB blocks etc).

 How: See Number Expanders BLM and instruction sheet in order to see how these devices are made and folded in order to flexible rename any given three digit number.
 Number expanders can be used in conjunction with the Straw Bundling or MAB sculpture activity.
 Once students have determined a total in either of these activites, they can represent that total on a number expander and then practice modelling the different renaming combinations indicated by the expander.
 For example, if there are 324 straws (arranged as 3 hundreds, 2 tens and 4 ones), these can also be rearranged as 324 single straws, 3 hundreds and 24 single straws or 32 tens and four single straws.

 An appropriate number (for the stage of the student) is written in the centre of the sheet – the student then must try to make the number in a number of different ways (as indicated on the sheet.)

-Assessment – Beginning Sequencing Probe Task (from ARC linkage research project)
+Assessment – Beginning Place Value (from BCC research project)

-A more intensive dignostic exercise designed to be carried out on single students in order to determine their working understanding of the Sequencing idea.
+A more intensive dignostic exercise designed to be carried out on single students in order to determine their working understanding of the Place Value idea.